LeDoanh/MoonDiscord/README.md

 ### Contributing & Bug Reports
 All contributions, feedback, or bug reports are welcome through Issues or Pull Requests.

+### License
+This project is released under the [MIT License](LICENSE).
+You are free to use, modify, and distribute the source code.

 ---
 MoonDiscord - Made with ❤️ for Discord!